Luther McKechnie

 He was the youngest of eight children of James William McKechnie, a manager at a worsted mill, and Jane Elizabeth McKechnie.
 They lived at 4, Garden Street, Cross Roads.
 By 1911 Luther was working as a switchboard attendant for Keighley Corporation Electricity Works.
 Later he worked at Barrow Power Station.

-Very little is known of his war service other than that he was killed in action aged 23 on 5th September 1916, by an explosion which killed three other comrades, including a father and son serving together.
+Luther was 23 years old when he was killed in action by an explosion which killed three other comrades, including a father and son serving together.
+An enemy shell had landed on their deep trench position located just behind their guns.

 All four are buried in adjoining graves in Dartmoor Cemetery, Becordel-Becourt, France.